The Seasons Change — So Should Your Horse's Minerals!

 • For Zone 2, begin feeding in March and continue through September.
 (Garlic will linger in your horse’s system and continue providing fly protection for several weeks even after you stop feeding.)
 Allow your horse a 6-month break before resuming.

-• If you live in Zone 3 and battle bugs most of the year, feed Crushed with Garlic for 6 months during the worst of fly season, then give your horse a 6-month break before continuing.
+• If you live in Zone 3 and battle bugs most of the year, feed your Daily Red garlic supplement for 6 months during the worst of fly season, then give your horse a 6-month break before continuing.

-You should switch to Redmond Daily Red or original Redmond Rock Crushed minerals during fall and winter or anytime your horse is taking a break from Crushed with Garlic.
+You should switch to Daily Red Crushed or Daily Red Fortified minerals during fall and winter or anytime your horse is taking a break from Redmond garlic products.

 Seasonal loose minerals for horses in fall.